chingc/demo-github-actions-homebrew/README.md

 # Demo

-If you're a macOS developer you're probably familiar with homebrew.
+If you develop on macOS you're probably familiar with homebrew.

-Homebrew also works on Linux.
+Did you know it's also available on Linux?

-This demo shows how you can use it to easily install applications on the runner.
+This demo shows how you can leverage its power and convenience to install applications on GitHub Actions runners.

 ## Overview